 In 2015 the World Health Innovation Summit CIC was founded by Mr Gareth Presch.
 Based in the heart of Cumbria [UK] with an international career in healthcare systems, Gareth identified that people in the community would be better supported if they had more access to holistic solutions, in their locality.
 This is what we call community based person-centred care.

-Taking a Good Health & Wellbeing (SDG3) approach to person centred health, Gareth recognised that there were four key cornerstones (Pillars) of which all needed to be supported, at the same time, by the same people: Economy, Education, Environment and Ecosystems.
+Taking a Good Health & Wellbeing (SDG3) approach to person centred health, Gareth recognised that there were five key cornerstones (Pillars) of which all needed to be supported, at the same time, by the same people: Health, Economy, Education, Environment and Ecosystems.

 Together, with the support from an ever-evolving extraordinary international team, WHIS has now become a global platform, connecting thousands of innovators and social entrepreneurs across the world who have the same ethical values and the passion to create a better world now, and for future generations.